 Examine your mortgage valuation report closely.
 Understand how the surveyor assessed the property's condition, local market trends, and the valuation reasoning.
 If there's anything unclear, consult your surveyor or mortgage advisor.

-When to seek an alternative lender or a second opinion
+When should I seek an alternative lender or a second opinion?

 What if my mortgage valuation is different from my expectation?